Amitesh-Rana/Facial_recognition_using_dlib/README.md

 # Facial-recognition-with-dlib

-In this project, we will explore the use of the dlib library to detect faces in an image and perform facial recognition.
+In this project,  I will try explore the use of the dlib library to detect faces in an image and perform facial recognition.
 Our aim is to build a system that can identify individual faces in an image and match them with known individuals.

 Dlib is a machine learning library that provides state-of-the-art algorithms for computer vision tasks such as face detection, facial landmark detection, and facial recognition.
 It also provides a number of pre-trained models that can be used to quickly and accurately perform these tasks.